bhukya-naveen87/spring_classes/README.md

         - ###### **@Autowired:**
             - @Autowired(required = false) will help to avoid the **NoUniqueBeanDefinitionException** if the bean is not available during Auto
             - **```import org.springframework.beans.factory.annotation.Autowired```**
-            - Marks a constructor, field, setter method, or config method as to be autowired by Spring's dependency injection facilities.
+            - Marks a constructor, field, setter method, or config method has to be autowired by Spring's dependency injection facilities.
 This is an alternative to the JSR-330 jakarta.inject.Inject annotation, adding required-vs-optional semantics.
             - Using @Autowiring we can do dependency injection by 3 ways:
             - **Autowired Constructors**
                 - Only **one constructor** of any given **bean class** may declare this annotation with the required attribute set to true, indicating the constructor to be autowired when used as a Spring bean.